top of page

 I know He's gone.
 That He's not mine.
 That He never was.
 That I'm in this alone.
 There’s been the ache: missing Him so deeply and so completely it’s impossible to explain.
 Impossible to describe.
 To put words to.

-That was how The Universe held my hand, and walked with me.
+That was how The Universe held my hand and walked with me.

 And at the same time, I knew I couldn’t have Him here with me in this life.
 Not now.
 Not yet.
 I knew I had to let Him go.
 Even though I didn’t want to.
 Even though it felt like I was being torn apart.
 Like this was some cruel cosmic trick.
 To tease me with a possibility, a miracle, with the feeling of belonging, of home, and then tell me I couldn't have it.
 Amidst the pain, the disbelief, a deeper truth.
 Something wiser in me knew that holding on wasn’t the point.
 That letting go was part of the contract.
-That it was always meant to be that way.
+That it was always meant to be this way.

 There were times I wanted to run into His arms and disappear again.
 I wanted to hand over everything I had, just to stop feeling alone.
 But something greater than me wouldn’t let me.
 Something wiser in me said: no, not this time.
 Not until you know who you are.
 Not until you stop disappearing into people and start standing in yourself.
 And even when that felt like punishment, I knew it wasn’t.
 I knew I was being protected.
 That the delay was grace.